-(b) For Mr. Sorgi and Ms. Raphael, includes contributions made by the company under our charitable matching gift program, pursuant to which we will contribute, on a 100% matching basis, up to \$10,000 per year per person to specified charitable institutions.
-For Mr. Sorgi, also includes a contribution through Dollars for Doers, the company's employee-volunteers recognition program, which supports those who volunteer at least 40 hours in a calendar year to a single nonprofit organization by contributing a \$1,000 grant on their behalf to the qualifying organization.

-(7) In order to show the effect that the year-over-year change in pension value had on total compensation, as determined under applicable SEC rules, we have included an additional column to show total compensation minus the change in pension value.
+- For Mr. Sorgi and Ms. Raphael, includes contributions made by the company under our charitable matching gift program, pursuant to which we will contribute, on a 100% matching basis, up to \$10,000 per year per person to specified charitable institutions.
+For Mr. Sorgi, also includes residential security updates. - For Mr. Spence, includes a \$100,885 one-time cash in lieu of vacation payout as a result of his retirement as CEO on June 1, 2020.
+Also includes pro rata portion of director cash compensation received while serving as non-executive Chairman of the Board from June 1, 2020 through December 31, 2020.
+His total cash director compensation of \$165,989 consists of \$66,978 for the pro rata portion of his annual cash retainer, \$87,363 for the pro rata portion of his \$150,000 retainer for serving as the non-executive Chairman of the Board and \$11,648 for the pro rata portion of his cash retainer for serving as Chair of the Executive Committee. - In order to show the effect that the year-over-year change in pension value had on total compensation, as determined under applicable SEC rules, we have included an additional column to show total compensation minus the change in pension value.
 The amounts reported in the Total Without Change in Pension Value column may differ substantially from the amounts reported in the Total column required under SEC rules and are not a substitute for total compensation.
 Total Without Change in Pension Value represents total compensation, as determined under applicable SEC rules, minus the change in pension value reported in the Change in Pension Value and Nonqualified Deferred Compensation Earnings column.
 The change in pension value is subject to many external variables, such as interest rates, assumptions about life expectancy and changes in the discount rate determined at each year end, which are functions of economic factors and actuarial calculations that are not related to the company's performance and are outside of the control of the Compensation Committee.

-GRANTS OF PLAN-BASED AWARDS DURING 2019
+GRANTS OF PLAN-BASED AWARDS DURING 2020

-The following table provides information about equity and non-equity incentive plan awards granted to the NEOs in 2019.
+The following table provides information about equity and non-equity incentive plan awards granted to the NEOs in 2020.